microsoft/BotFramework-WebChat/SPEECH.md

   }, document.getElementById('webchat'));
 ```

 The function passed to `fetchAuthorizationToken` will be called *every time* a token is needed.
-If simplicity, token caching is not handled in this sample code.
+If simplicity, token caching is not provided in this sample code.
 You should add caching based on the validity of the token.

 ### Using two subscription keys for speech-to-text and text-to-speech

-In some cases, you may need to use two different Cognitive Services subscription, one for speech-to-text and one for text-to-speech.
+In some cases, you may be using two different Cognitive Services subscriptions, one for speech-to-text and another one for text-to-speech.
 You could create two ponyfills and merge them together as another ponyfill.

 ```diff
 + const speechToTextPonyfillFactory = await createCognitiveServicesSpeechServicesPonyfillFactory({